JoshDumo/BEConOqtant/Solitons/FritschSolitons/Specification.md

 ## Features
 * Creates a job that can be submitted to the Oqtant Quantum Matter Service.
 This job is a completeley prepared quantum matter with its landscapes, snapshots and lasers already set.
+* Provides a way to set the position of the soliton.
 * Provides a way to set the imprinting phase that will be used to imprint half of the BEC and generate the desired solitonic behavior.
 * Provides a way to set the potential that will be used to adiabatically create the dimple before phase imprinting, and to adiabatically release the dimple after phase imprinting.
 * Provides a way to set the time after evolution to release the BEC for its 15ms drop before Time-of-Flight imaging.